 Table 1.
-U.S. Census Bureau categorization guidelines for continuous food spending and SNAP variables in the CPS-FSS
+U.S. Census Bureau categorization guidelines for continuous food spending and SNAP variables in the Current Population Survey Food Security Supplement

-Original variable value Categorization value
+Original variable value 1 Categorization value

 0 0

 1-7 4

 8-999 Round to nearest 10

-1,000-49,999 Round to nearest 100
+1,000-99,999 Round to nearest 100

-&lt;sup>1All variables are topcoded at specified values as indicated in the codebook.
+1All variables are topcoded at specified values as indicated in the codebook.
 Topcode values may change from year to year.